KungPaoChicken/android-runner/README.md

 - Your python file isn't called 'Profiler.py' as this file will be overwritten.
 - The python file is placed in a directory called 'Plugin' which resided in the same directory as your config.json

-To test your own profiler, you can make us of the 'plugintest' experiment type which can be seen [here](example/plugintest/)
+To test your own profiler, you can make use of the 'plugintest' experiment type which can be seen [here](example/plugintest/)

 ## Detailed documentation
 The original thesis can be found here: